Contact information

 Clinical Interests

 I work as an NHS surgeon within the University of Oxford Hospitals NHS Foundation Trust.
-I chair the advanced colorectal cancer multidisciplinary team meeting held at the Churchill Hospital site.
+I chair the advanced liver cancer multidisciplinary team meeting held at the Churchill Hospital site.
 The focus of my practice is malignant and benign hepatobiliary pathology inclusive of:

 Pancreatic cancer.